thomasebsmith/recurrent/README.md

 ##### v0.3
  - Users can now add custom colors for activities more easily
- - More default templates are available.
+ - More default templates are available

 ##### v0.4
  - Recurrent is now available on MacOS